 The big one.
 Security is more of a concern every year to businesses.
 Most company leaders are aware of the problem but don’t see it as happening to them.
 Here are three key facts you need to know.

 - 43% of cyberattacks target small-to-medium businesses (SMBs), yet only 14% have proper security in place — Ponemon Institute

 - The cost to the average US business from a cyber attack is $200,000 — Hiscox

 - Cybertheft is the fastest-growing crime in the US — CNBC

 Ensure the company you interview makes security a priority — not an add-on service.
 It should be core to their philosophy.
 From the hardware to your firm’s password policy (you do have one, right?), a good IT company will be able to cover all aspects of IT security.

 No one likes to think that a natural disaster could strike, but they do.
-Weather incidents of a severe nature are increasing every year, in every part of the globe.
+Weather incidents of severe nature are increasing every year, in every part of the globe.
 The damage from the February 2021 winter storm in Texas is expected to cost $130 billion.
 No one saw that coming.
 Not all data center disasters are related to nature.
 Having an IT firm that plans for disaster recovery is crucial.
 How about vandalism?
 An employee clicks a phishing link?
 Equipment failures?
 Or even problems of BYOD, can take your system down.